Near-death experience: Patients' management and after-effects

 Moody described the correct approach to an NDE patient is to "Ask, Listen, Validate, Educate, and Refer".
 Due to the potential confusion or shock attributed to those who experience near-death experiences, it is important to treat them in a calm and understanding way right after their return from the NDE.
 NDEs are associated with changes in personality and outlook on life.
 Ring has identified a consistent set of value and belief changes associated with people who have had an NDE.
 Among these changes, he found a greater appreciation for life, higher self-esteem, greater compassion for others, less concern for acquiring material wealth, a heightened sense of purpose and self-understanding, desire to learn, elevated spirituality, greater ecological sensitivity and planetary concern, a feeling of being more intuitive, no longer worrying about death, and claiming to have witnessed an afterlife.
 Although people who have experienced NDEs become more spiritual, it does not mean they become necessarily more religious.

-However, not all after-effects are beneficial and Greyson describes circumstances in which changes in attitudes and behavior can lead to psychosocial and psychospiritual problems.
+Not all after-effects are beneficial, and Greyson describes circumstances in which changes in attitudes and behavior can lead to psychosocial and psychospiritual problems.